michaelkoelle/metaheuristic-vis/README.md

 # Metaheuristic Visualizations

-Implementations and visualizations for selected metaheuristic optimization algorithms
+Implementations and visualizations for selected metaheuristic optimization algorithms.
+The optimal solution is in the middle of each graph.

 ## Ant Colony Optimization